Residence Permit and Health Care

 In case of accident at UTU you are not insured by UTU.
 Please check beforehand from your home university if its insurance will cover you also during your exchange.
 If not you should have some kind of insurance by yourself.
 In most cases the health insurance is ok.

-Especially the students of Medicine, Dentistry, those doing the lab work at Faculty of Science and Engineering/ Medicine or participating the practicals at Faculty of Education please notice this when preparing your exchange.
+Especially the students of Medicine, Dentistry, those doing the lab work at Faculties of Mathematics and Natural Sciences/ Technology/ Medicine or participating the practicals at Faculty of Education please notice this when preparing your exchange.